MASSACHUSETTS FALLS PREVENTION COALITION

-The Massachusetts Falls Prevention Coalition was established in 2006 by founding organizations, the Massachusetts Senior Care Association, the Home Care Alliance of Massachusetts and the Massachusetts Department of Public Health, to help raise awareness about the serious problem of older adult falls and associated injuries and to promote the availability of successful prevention strategies to help reduce falls occurrences.
+The Massachusetts Falls Prevention Coalition was established in 2006 by founding organizations, the Massachusetts Senior Care Association, the Home Care Alliance of Massachusetts and the Massachusetts Department of Public Health, to raise awareness about the serious problem of older adult falls and associated injuries and promote the availability of successful prevention strategies to help reduce falls rates in Massachusetts.

-The Coalition is currently comprised of close to 130 individuals representing more than 80 organizations including state agencies, community-based organizations serving older adults, healthcare providers/practitioners, long term care and hospital providers, health insurers, public health researchers/epidemiologists, educators, etc.
+The Coalition is currently comprised of over 160 individuals representing nearly 100 organizations including state agencies, multiple types of community-based organizations serving older adults, healthcare providers/practitioners (e.g., occupational therapists, physical therapists, nurses, pharmacists), long term care and hospital providers, physical fitness experts/Tai Chi practitioners, health insurers, public health researchers/epidemiologists, educators, advocates, etc.

 SHARING A MISSION